-Let us assume that there is one CMTS (Cable Modern Termination System) with one CM MAC (a physical link that moderns are connected to).
-We want the moderns to get addresses from the 10.1.1.0/24 subnet, while everything connected behind moderns should get addresses from another subnet (192.0.2.0/24).
+Let us assume that there is one CMTS (Cable Modem Termination System) with one CM MAC (a physical link that modems are connected to).
+We want the modems to get addresses from the 10.1.1.0/24 subnet, while everything connected behind modems should get addresses from another subnet (192.0.2.0/24).
 The CMTS that acts as a relay uses address 10.1.1.1.
 The following configuration can serve that configuration: